Is hybrid working beneficial for employee wellbeing?

-While sometimes the COVID-19 situation might feel like it’d becoming the new normal, eventually we will all return to work.
-Things may be slightly different—social distancing, more leeway for remote work—but inevitably, we’re all going to find ourselves back in the work environments we were in before this lockdown began.
+While sometimes the COVID-19 situation might feel like it’s becoming the new normal, eventually we will all return to work.
+Things may be slightly different—social distancing, more leeway for remote work—but inevitably, we’re all going to find ourselves back in the work environments we were in before lockdown began.

-Already, at time of writing, the rules are relaxing slightly.
-Some food and drink locations are open for drive-through orders, for instance, and this is the thin end of a wedge—as safety increases, more and more businesses will have the opportunity to open.
+Pubs and restaurants, while restricted are trading again, for instance, and this is the thin end of a wedge—as of the 19th of July, more and more businesses will now have the opportunity to open.

 Plan (and plan, and plan some more)